dan1304/openshift_multi_trigger_jenkins/README.md

 ### How it works
 ```
 - Define app list needs to release in the `release_list_file`
-- Script maps the app release list with `dependencyDocs`
+- Script maps the app release list with json file in `dependencyDocs`
 - Script triggers the pipelines directly in Jenkins with the data get from above steps
 ```
 ### Usage